-I suggest getting a certification with a longer recertification period if you just want to get your foot in the door with a certain gym.
+I suggest getting a certification with a longer recertification period if you want to get your foot in the door with a certain gym.
 On the other hand, if your overall goal is to equip yourself with cutting-edge personal training knowledge and information, or if you want to become an authority in the personal training space, you should definitely go with one that requires you to get recertified frequently.

-A general rule of thumb is that the more difficult the exam is, the more valuable a passing grade will be, and subsequently, more recognition and credibility.
+A general rule of thumb is that the more difficult the exam is, the more valuable a passing grade will be and, subsequently, more recognition and credibility.

 Personal Trainer Certification Cost Ranking: Top 10

 NASM is by and large considered the most popular personal trainer certification, coming in at $799 to register for the exam and essential materials.
-It is an industry heavyweight and almost any opportunity as a general personal trainer you’re looking at will welcome you with open arms as a NASM certified trainer.
+It is an industry heavyweight, and almost any opportunity as a general personal trainer you’re looking at will welcome you with open arms as a NASM certified trainer.

-It’s also the most expensive as you can tell by the placement on this list. $799 is as much as you would ever pay for a PT cert.
-Anything higher and you’re looking at the more specialized categories akin to a sports medicine degree.
+It’s also the most expensive, as you can tell by the placement on this list. $799 is as much as you would ever pay for a PT cert.
+Anything higher, and you’re looking at the more specialized categories akin to a sports medicine degree.